-The Barriers to learning section includes space to record the outcomes from various Emotional Assessmant Tools; these may include the PEP Toolkit, Boxall Profile, Thrive, SDQ etc. Please use the space to add in the information for the assessment tool that is used by your school.
+The Barriers to learning section includes space to record the outcomes from various Emotional Assessmant Tools; these may include the Early Years PEP Analysis Toolkit, Boxall Profile, Thrive, SDQ etc. Please use the space to add in the information for the assessment tool that is used by your setting or school.

-Hampshire and the Isle of Wight Designated Teachers will be familiar with the PEP Analysis Toolkit, and will have received training on how to use it through their training with the Virtual School.
+Hampshire and the Isle of Wight Designated Teachers will be familiar with the Early Years PEP Analysis Toolkit, and will have received training on how to use it through their training with the Virtual School.
+This is a useful tool that helps with identifying some common areas of difficulty for children who are care experienced, as well as offering suggestions for ways to support.
+Please ask the DT for more information.

 An intial EPAC must focus on stabilising the pupil, ensuring they feel safe and securely attached.
-Schools should consider adult relationships for any child new to Adoption and/or new to the school to ensure there is a key adult (attachment figure) in place as a core strategy.
-If the pupil is new to your school it will not be possible to complete the PEP Toolkit Needs Analysis (good practice would be to complete after

-3 months once the school has got to know the pupil).
+Schools/settings should consider adult relationships for any child new to home placement and/or new to the setting or school to ensure there is a key adult (attachment figure) in place as a core strategy.
+If the pupil is new to your school / setting it will not be possible to complete the Early Years PEP Toolkit Needs Analysis immediatey (good practice would be to complete after 3 months once the school has got to know the child).
 This information can then be added at the next review.